 Canada is home to one of the largest populations of bears in the world.
-They have inspired sculptors from across the country and been depicted in many of their works.
-I have yet to come across a wild bear on any of my cycling exploits, as have these fortunate cyclists, however I’ve happened upon a number of sculptural interpretations of the Ursidae family throughout the capital.
+I have yet to come across one on my cycling exploits (like these guys) however there are some fine sculptural interpretations of members of the family Ursidae throughout the nation’s capital.
 So, if you are a lover of bears, or sculptures of bears, this tour is for you!

-I then rode around the National Arts Centre via the ramp off Elgin Street, and cut through Confederation Park to the National Aboriginal Veterans Monument, sculpted by Lloyd Pinay.
+I then rode along Sparks to Elgin Street, then past the WarMemorial and down around the National Arts Centre via the ramp off Elgin Street.
+I then cut through Confederation Park to the National Aboriginal Veterans Monument, sculpted by Lloyd Pinay.
 A life sized bear is one of four animals depicted in the base of the bronze sculpture, each representing spirit guides.
 The bear symbolizes healing powers.

 To access Jeanne d’Arc Courtyard from the south requires walking along the York Street sidewalk just off Sussex for a short distance.
 Within the courtyard you’ll find Dancing Bear by Inuit sculptor Pauta Salia.